-A small number of our hospital customers account for a substantial portion of our revenues from sales of ClearPoint disposable products.
-Our four largest customers account for approximately 27% of our revenues.
+At March 18, 2021, more than 60 hospitals in the U.S., Canada and the EU use the ClearPoint system.
+A small number of these hospital customers account for a substantial portion of our revenues from sales of ClearPoint products.
+Our five largest hospital customers accounted for approximately 35% of our functional neurosurgery navigation disposable product revenues in 2020.